vmware-archive/vsphere-automation-sdk-rest/README.md

 - [VMware Resources](#vmware-resources)

 ## Abstract
 The VMware vSphere Automation SDK for REST enables programmatic access to vSphere.
-The SDK includes JavaScript samples to demonstrate how to invoke APIs for Tagging and Virtual Machine Operations as well as [Postman](https://www.getpostman.com/) examples.
+The SDK includes [Postman](https://www.getpostman.com/) examples.

 ## Supported vCenter Releases:

-All samples support vCenter 6.5.
+All samples support vCenter 6.7.
 Tagging samples also support vCenter 6.0.

 ## Intended Audience

 The VMware vSphere Automation SDK for REST is intended for the following audiences:

-* Developers who create clients that connect to the vAPI endpoint to use VMware vSphere Automation SDK for REST Services.
+* Developers looking for REST samples for the REST APIs

 ## What’s in the SDK?